One of four women stabbed at Louisiana Tech dies of her wounds|

-Richardson was airlifted to a Shreveport hospital from the university campus in Ruston after the attack on Monday, and died of her wounds on Tuesday, Nov.
-14th.
+Richardson was airlifted to a Shreveport hospital from the university campus in Ruston after the attack on Monday, Nov.
+13, and died from her wounds on Tuesday, Nov.
+14.

 University President Les Guice released a statement saying that his “prayers are with Annie’s husband Peter, the entire Richardson family, and all who called Annie a friend.”